Keto Tuna Cakes

 • Jennski

-Jennski a year ago
+Jennski 2 years ago

 Delicious!
 I did the recipe as written, but used regular mayo and used dry dill.
 I read many people added binders, it is a pretty runny mix.
 I didn’t.
 I made rings of aluminium foil and secured them with binder clips and scooped the mix into them to hold their shape.
 Once the mix was bubbling and steaming through the top, they held their shape enough to remove the aluminium foil rings and flip.
 They get a surprisingly good crisp on them!